awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-creating-console.md

 # Creating an RTMP Distribution Using the CloudFront Console<a name="distribution-rtmp-creating-console"></a>

+**Note**
+[Adobe designated Flash as end\-of\-life by December 31, 2020](https://theblog.adobe.com/adobe-flash-update/)\.
+As a result, Amazon CloudFront will no longer support Adobe Flash Media Server and will be deprecating Real\-Time Messaging Protocol \(RTMP\) distributions by December 31, 2020\.
+For more information, [read the full announcement on the Amazon CloudFront discussion forum](https://forums.aws.amazon.com/ann.jspa?annID=7356)\.

 The following procedure explains how to create an RTMP distribution using the CloudFront console\.
 If you want to create an RTMP distribution using the CloudFront API, go to [CreateStreamingDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateStreamingDistribution.html) in the *Amazon CloudFront API Reference*\.

 For the current limit on the number of RTMP distributions that you can create for each AWS account, see [Amazon CloudFront Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_cloudfront) in the *Amazon Web Services General Reference*\.
 To request a higher limit, go to [https://console\.aws\.amazon\.com/support/home\#/case/create?issueType=service\-limit\-increase&limitType=service\-code\-cloudfront\-distributions](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.<a name="distribution-rtmp-creating-console-procedure"></a>